gooddata/gooddata-python-sdk/gooddata-afm-client/docs/MeasureValueFilter.md

 # MeasureValueFilter

-Abstract filter definition type filtering by the value of the measure.
+Abstract filter definition type filtering by the value of the metric.

 ## Properties
 Name | Type | Description | Notes